thebrandonlucas/blog/src/routes/blog/rome/price-of-roman-empire/+page.md

 If the uncontested dominant country of the ancient world could be sold at an auction, how brittle does that make our modern governments in comparison?

-The auctioning off of Rome should give us pause, especially those of us who live in countries which flatter themselves with the illusion of stability, and force us to reflect on how easily our own lives can be disrupted or destroyed by the cascading effects of despotic leaders combined with a population devoid of a spirit of public virtue.
-And with history as a guide, what actions we as individuals can take to prevent it.
+The auctioning off of Rome should give us pause, especially those of us who live in countries which flatter themselves with the illusion of stability, and force us to reflect on how easily our own lives can be disrupted or destroyed by the cascading effects of despotic leaders, combined with a population devoid of a spirit of public virtue.